NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/color.md

-`color` is a built-in turtle characteristic that represents the color of the turtle. `color` is a reporter, and can be used to access the color of the turtle.
-You can also use the `set` command to change the color of the turtle or you can change the color in the command center on the Interface tab.
-Be sure to change the drop-down to “turtles” before typing in the command!
-For example
+`color` is a built-in turtle characteristic that represents the color of the turtles in a NetLogo model.
+Every time we create turtles, each one is assigned a random color.
+We can use the `set` command and the `color` primitive to change a turtle's color as follows: `set color red`.
+It is also a reporter; we use it to access the color of a turtle.